marcin-napolski/guitar-threads-py/README.md

 # hello-world
-small console application application for learning note positions on guitar
+small console application for learning note positions on guitar